Awesome-Prince/LovelyXSystem/README.md

 #### Development and planning

-Skynet is under active development and some future plans include
+ Lovely is under active development and some future plans include

 - Gif responses